 Initial Phase 3 designs were presented to the community in late 2019.
 As a result of continued community concern regarding the availability of on-street parking, we did more technical work on the design in 2020.
 The revised final design is now ready and construction is anticipated in 2021.

 A number of corridors, or groupings of streets, were identiﬁed for the Centre City study area based on the idea that a single cycle track within the corridor would be able to appropriately serve the demand for that speciﬁc area.
 For each corridor, a number of potential cycle track alignments were identiﬁed.

 These alignments were based on current best practices in North American bicycle planning and design, understanding of the local context, and feedback received during the ongoing engagement.
 These cycle track alignments (combining a street selection and facility layout) were then evaluated based on a set of technical criteria including connections to key destinations, existing and future bicycle demand, impact on other modes, conﬂicts at driveways and transit stops, and cost and constructability.
 Based on this analysis, 12 Avenue was selected to serve the demand for an east/west corridor in the north part of the Beltline.
 Additional background information can be found in the Centre City Cycle Track Network- Development and recommendations report.

-We have started planning and designing the east extension, from Olympic Way S.E. to the Elbow River pathway, and are working with CMLC and stakeholders to determine opportunities.
-More information will be available in the fall.
+We have started planning for the east extension, from Olympic Way S.E. to the Elbow River pathway, and are working with CMLC and stakeholders to determine opportunities for construction, given the close proximity to the new Calgary Event Centre.
+More information will be available in 2021.

 - Centre City Cycle Track Network - Development and recommendations report